Manuja-Kaushal/INFM600/README.md

 Hypothesis
 ---------------
 **Null Hypothesis**: There is no relation between the median age and consumption of water and energy resources.
-**Alternate Hypothesis**: There exist a relation between the median age and consumption of water and energy resources.
+</br>**Alternate Hypothesis**: There exist a relation between the median age and consumption of water and energy resources.

 ---------------
 Analysis